AfrozSaqlain/Papr/README.md

 | `x` | Confirm then delete the selected file or folder |
 | `Esc` | Return to the project list from the project root |

 The File Tree shows folders, LaTeX/project source files, and every image format supported by Papr's image library.
+When a project opens, `main.tex` is selected by default.

 #### Editor Mode (`Alt+2`)
 | Key | Action |